abhi3700/eosio_kyc_contracts/kycteosiobot/README.md

 Warning, empty ricardian clause file
-Warning, action <addmodkyc> does not have a ricardian contract Warning, action <delkyc> does not have a ricardian contract Warning, action <addmodkyc> does not have a ricardian contract Warning, action <delkyc> does not have a ricardian contract
+Warning, action <addmodkyc> does not have a ricardian contract Warning, action <delkyc> does not have a ricardian contract Warning, action <setkycviews> does not have a ricardian contract Warning, action <addmodkyc> does not have a ricardian contract Warning, action <delkyc> does not have a ricardian contract Warning, action <setkycviews> does not have a ricardian contract
 ```

 ## Deploy